 Layering Drinks and Shots

 Layered drinks and shots are a perfect way of impressing your guests.
-The art of layering is based on the oil and water principle, floating lighter distilled spirits like vodka and tequila on heavier ones such as liquers and syrups.
-This process can be tricky to master, but is made far easier by using the twisted stem found on European bar spoons in combination with the flat disc.
+The art of layering is based on the oil and water principle, floating lighter distilled spirits like vodka and tequila on heavier ones such as liqueurs and syrups.
+This process can be tricky to master but is made far easier by using the twisted stem found on European bar spoons in combination with the flat disc.
 By pouring carefully mid-way on the stem of the spoon liquid will run down the shaft before being slowed and spread out by the flat end, reducing impact and evenly spreading layers.
-Great examples of layering includes well known shots like the B-52.
+Great examples of layering include well-known shots like the B-52.

 If this article has convinced you that you need a bar spoon you might be wondering how much it will set you back and where they’re available.